 The hydraulic system uses commonly available Dexron III Automatic Transmission Fluid.
-The hydraulic components of the system appear to be manufactured by Eaton Corporation.
-The hydraulic pump is a light industrial Vickers V20 vane pump mounted on a stringer, off-engine.
-It uses a pair of 1/2″ vee belts to drive it from the vibration damper of the propulsion engine.
+The hydraulic components of the system all appear to be manufactured by Eaton Corporation.
+The hydraulic pump is a light-industrial Vickers V20 vane pump mounted on a stringer, off-engine.
+The hydraulic pump is driven from the propulsion engine’s vibration damper with a pair of 1/2″ vee belts.
 The propulsion engine is a 150 hp Cummins (4BT3.9M).
 The engine must be running, of course, to drive the hydraulic pump.
 The pump is only actually engaged when a control station is calling for thrust.
 It is engaged by 12VDC electric clutch as commonly found in automotive air conditioning applications.
-The diameters of the drive pulley and the vibration damper are about the same, so 1:1.
-Hydraulic pressure is not regulated, so the instructions are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
-The hydraulic motors are reversible.
-The direction of hydraulic fluid flow in the system is controlled by a Baldor Reversing Valve, # K121, an electric solenoid-operated shuttle valve.
+The diameters of the clutch drive pulley and the vibration damper are about the same, so a ratio of 1:1.
+Hydraulic pressure is not regulated, so the “operating instructions” are to run the system with the engine at fast idle, between 1000RPM and 1200RPM.
+The Char-Lynn hydraulic motors are reversible.
+The direction of hydraulic fluid flow in the system is controlled by a Baldor Reversing Valve, # K121, which is an electric solenoid-operated shuttle valve.

-The hydraulic motors are reversible.
-After service, it’s possible to reconnect the hoses so that the motors are not in sync with one another.
+Because the hydraulic motors are reversible, it’s possible after servicing the system to reconnect the hoses so that motor thrust is not in tandem with one another.
 Reversing the direction-of-rotation of an individual motor can easily be accomplished by reversing the two hydraulic lines to that motor.
-This can be done at the waterline thrhull fittings for individual motors.
+This can be done at the waterline bulkhead fittings (hydraulic Type JIC thruhull fittings) for individual motors.
 Reversing the direction-of-rotation of both motor at once can also be done at any convenient place in the system.
 In reversing the direction of rotation, it’s far easier to reverse the hydraulic lines than to rearrange the control station wiring.
 The motors provide plenty of thrust to manage the boat in moderate (20-25 kt) wind conditions and/or cross currents.
 A single motor will manage the boat in settled conditions.